benmvp/slides/2020/flashback/webdev.md

 NOTES:
 - In IE, whenever an error would happen **everyone** get this cryptic message
   * "An error has occurred in this script, do you want to continue running scripts?"
+  * Our users would see this!
+  * And this is before people were even somewhat web-savvy
 - It'd show for **every** error
   * Usability nightmare
   * That's some motivation to write bug-free code